La Bonne Chanson (poetry collection)

 La Bonne Chanson is a collection of poems written by Paul Verlaine from the winter of 1869 to the spring of 1870.
 Twenty-one poems belong to this group, and are addressed to sixteen-year-old Mathilde Mauté de Fleurville, whom he married in the same year (1870).

 The poems are a proclamation of love, using very direct terms, and some references to nature.

-Between 1892 and 1894, Gabriel Fauré arranged nine of these poems as a song cycle under the same name.
+Between 1892 and 1894, Gabriel Fauré arranged nine of these poems as a song cycle of the same name.